 We are all familiar with the saying “A picture is worth a thousand words.”
-The same principle applies to personal injury actions and photographs, whether we are dealing with a car accident, motorcycle accident, bus accident, truck accident, pedestrian accident, construction site accident, slip and fall, dog bites, burn injuries or other injuries.
+The same principle applies to personal injury lawyer in Long Island actions and photographs, whether we are dealing with a car accident, motorcycle accident, bus accident, truck accident, pedestrian accident, construction site accident, slip and fall, dog bites, burn injuries or other injuries.

 Why Our Long Island Car Accident Lawyer Recommends Taking Pictures after a Car Accident

 Taking photos following a personal injury event can help document the incident, and depending on the situation, may help prove your case.

 For example, in a slip-and-fall case, it can help document the spilled liquid that caused you to slip and fall.
 This may become especially important if you slip on a liquid at the supermarket and see garbage, footprints or shopping cart tracks in the liquid, because these items can help document the fact that the spill existed long enough that it should have been discovered by supermarket employees.

 What about the scene of a car accident?
 That depends on the circumstances.
 For example, it is more important to take photographs of the intersection where the accident occurred and how the cars were positioned following the impact, as opposed to taking pictures in a rear-end collision where both parties have pulled over to the side of the freeway to exchange information.

 How about property damage?
 In a car accident, our car accident attorney recommends taking pictures of your property damage before your vehicle is repaired, especially if your damage is severe.
 Just as importantly, you should try to take photographs of the other driver’s vehicle.

 Our Long Island car accident attorney recommends you always take photographs of your injuries, and in doing so, try to follow to the following guidelines:

 - Setting.
 Take the photographs in an area free of clutter or household objects, such as mirrors, tables, etc., which could distract the viewer’s attention from your injuries.